WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
 The Soot is a new boss for the end dimension.
-Keen to preserve its treasure, it will not hesitate to attack anyone who dares to come near its habitat, beware of a certain Eye that this sorcerer can conjure
+Keen to preserve its treasure, it will not hesitate to attack anyone who dares to come near its habitat, beware of a certain Eye that this sorcerer can conjure.
 ### Extra Info
 | **Spawns**  | **Drops**     | **%** |
 |---------------|---|-------|